KlydeLencioco/Playwright-practice/README.md

     npx playwright test --ui
     ```
     This will run the test in GUI mode.
 Then you can which spec file to run.

+## Test Files
+The test files for this test automation are located under /tests folder.
+There are 4 specs files which are the 4 test suites for this project.

+The spec files are:
+1. cart.spec.js - contains test cases that are related to cart page and checkout page.
+2. item-inventory.spec.js - contains test cases that are related to the items in the inventory page.
+3. login.spec.js - contains test cases that are related to the login page.
+4. side-bar.spec.js - contains test cases that are related to the side bar.